nexodus-io/nexodus/docs/README.md

 kubectl label nodes <NODE_NAME> app.kubernetes.io/apex-
 ```

-If you want to by default deploy Apex pod on all the worker nodes, you can comment out the following lines in the [node_selector.yaml](../deploy/apex-client/overlays/dev/node_selector.yaml) file.
+If you want to change the deployment strategy for Apex pod, please copy the [sample](./../deploy/apex-client/overlays/sample/) directory to create a new overlay, and configure the  [node_selector.yaml.sample](../deploy/apex-client/overlays/sameple/node_selector.yaml.sample) file as per your requirements.
+After making the required changes rename the file to `node_selector.yaml` and deploy it.

+Currently sample file provides two strategy to control the deployment, but feel free to change it based on your requirements.

+1 ) Deploy Apex pod on any node that is tagged with `app.kubernetes.io/apex=`

 ```yaml
   - key: app.kubernetes.io/apex
     operator: Exists
 ```

-If you want to deploy Apex pod on specific node/s and don't want to tag the nodes with `app.kubernetes.io/apex=` label, you can uncomment the following lines in `node_selector.yaml` and add the list of the nodes.
+2 ) Deploy Apex pod on specific node/s in the Kubernetes cluster.
+Uncomment the following lines in `node_selector.yaml.sample` and add the list of the nodes.

 ```yaml
 # Deploy apex client on  specific nodes